Get your recovery right if you want the maximum benefits from your training

 “The run is just one part of what runners do,” says Barry Fudge, British Athletics’ head of endurance.
 “It’s important to run, but it’s also important to recover, because that’s when the adaptations happen.”

-Fudge led a Q&A with Team GB track athletes Laura Muir, Charlie Grice, Kyle Langford and Ellie Baker at the launch of the Nike Joyride Run Flyknit running shoes in St Moritz, Switzerland.
+Fudge led a Q&A with athletes Laura Muir, Charlie Grice, Kyle Langford and Ellie Baker.
 The topic at hand was running recovery, and these are the five top tips we gleaned from the pros to help ensure you’re getting yours right.

 1. Your Recovery Starts As Soon As You Stop Running